Data Selection: A General Principle for Building Small Interpretable Models: Measurement

-Effectively, now the ranking accounts for performance on a dataset across \emph{model sizes}. \textbf{Note} that no new datasets are being created - we are merely defining a convention to include model size in the familiar dataset-model cross-product table.
+Effectively, now the comparisons automatically account for model size since we use pseudo-datasets instead of datasets. \textbf{Note} that no new datasets are being created - we are merely defining a convention to include model size in the familiar dataset-model cross-product table.

 \item For \emph{each} model family, model size and dataset combination (essentially a cell in this cross-product table), models are constructed multiple times (we refer to these as multiple ``trials''), and their scores are averaged.
 For tasks \#1 and \#2, five trials were used, whereas for task \#3, three trials were used.